dvilchez/ts-express-restapi/README.md

 # Description
-This project tries to give en reference implementation to create a API RESTish using NODEJS, EXPRESS and TYPESCRIPT.
+This project tries to offer a implementation of reference to create a RESTish API using NODEJS, EXPRESS and TYPESCRIPT.

 # Principles, patterns used in this implementation

-* The model is inspired in the set of tactic patterns exposes in Domain Driven Design.
+* The model is inspired in the set of tactic patterns exposed in Domain Driven Design.
 You can find, entities, aggregates, value objects and repositories.

 * Separation of layers.
 The application is distributed in three layers, application, domain and infrastructure.
 The communication between layers only travel in this direction Infrastructure -> Application -> Domain.